terry-yoon1205/automate-sim/CHECKINS.md

   what the tests should be about.
 - With an agreed-upon definition of the AST, tests for the parser and evaluator components can be written independently and the implementation can be done in parallel.
+- Invariants:
+  - Initial states must be defined for all devices, including inherited attributes.
+  - Subtypes must not be able to change definitions of inherited attributes.
+For enum attributes, a redefinition may be done to specify additional states.
+  - Cannot refer to devices/rooms/types that hasn't been instantiated.
 ### Feb 4 - Feb 10
 Feb 9 - Check-in 4
 - All: Plan for the second user study.